-HIMACHAL popularly known as the Dev Bhumi –“ Lands of God”
+HIMACHAL – The Dev Bhumi –“ Lands of God”

 Attractions: Neughal Khad, Andretta, Tea Factory